neomatrix369/awesome-ai-ml-dl/README.md

 Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.

 **This repo is dedicated to engineers, developers, data scientists and all other professions that take interest in AI, ML, DL and related sciences.
 To make learning interesting and to create a place to easily find all the necessary material.
-Please contribute, watch, start, fork and share the repo with others.**
+Please contribute, watch, star, fork and share the repo with others in your community.**

+**Watching the repo will keep you posted of all the changes (commits) that go into the repo.**

 - [Awesome AI-ML-DL](README-details.md#awesome-ai-ml-dl)
   - [General](README-details.md#general)